git1k2/siglent-sdg-qrss/README.md

 Proof of concept for transmitting QRSS FSKCW with a Siglent Function / Arbitrary Waveform Generator.
 Tested with Siglent SDG-1032X.

-My HF 0 dBm (1 mW) signal into an endfed sloper antenna was received from a few hundred kilometers to 3000 km away!
-Note: You'll need an amateur radio license!
+My HF 0 dBm (1 mW) signal into an endfed sloper antenna was heard a few hundred to 3000 km away!

+**Note:** You'll probably need an amateur radio license to transmit on HF!
+Also check your output for harmonics and use an LPF if necessary.

 - [QRSS info](https://swharden.com/blog/2020-10-03-new-age-of-qrss/)
 - [QRSS Plus, grabbers](https://swharden.com/qrss/plus/)